DucHiep1712/vinen-cms/docs/FINAL_DEPLOYMENT.md

 1. **Check the troubleshooting guides** in the `docs/` folder
 2. **Test API endpoints** using the provided curl commands
 3. **Check Vercel function logs** for detailed error messages
-4. **Use mock uploads** temporarily if needed
+4. **Check ImgBB API key** if uploads fail

 ## 🎉 Success!

 Your CMS app is now ready for production use with:
-- Reliable file uploads via Cloudinary
+- Reliable file uploads via ImgBB
 - No CORS issues
 - Full CRUD functionality
 - Professional UI/UX